-In order to apply your insurance coverage to Strayt, you’ll have to make payment yourself and then seek a reimbursement from your insurance.
-Strayt won’t accept direct payment from insurance companies.
+In order to apply your insurance coverage to Strayt, you’ll have to make the payment yourself and then seek a reimbursement from your insurance.
+Strayt won’t accept direct payments from insurance companies.

 Strayt accepts payment with tax-free funds from HSA and FSA accounts.
 Even if your account doesn’t provide a debit card, you can contact Strayt to pay through your account.